Projects per year

 Biography

 After completing her PhD investigating the physiological mechanisms and clinical effectiveness of stretch for addressing post-stroke motor impairment, she undertook post-doctoral work at Faculty of Medicine, University of Sydney, advancing her experience in clinical trials before establishing her own rehabilitation research group here in Melbourne.
-She has published over 300 papers and received >$30M in research funding (>$10M as CIA).
-She was awarded a NHMRC Translating Research into Practice Fellowship (2016), NHMRC Career Development Fellowship (2018) and is currently supported by successive Heart Foundation (Australia) fellowships (2019-2022 – L2; 2023-2026 – L3).
+She has published over 320 papers and in the last 5 years has been CI on successful grants totalling $44M, of career total >$60M.
+Professor Lannin is ranked in the Top 1% worldwide as an expert in “Neurological Rehabilitation” (0.019%; 8th globally) and “Occupational Therapy” (0.006%; 1st globally) (https://expertscape.com/ December 2024).
+She was awarded a NHMRC Translating Research into Practice Fellowship (2016), NHMRC Career Development Fellowship (2018) and is currently supported by successive Heart Foundation (Australia) fellowships.
+In 2017 her achievements were acknowledged by both the US and Australian Occupational Therapy Research Foundations when she was appointed as a Fellow for her exemplary and distinguished contributions toward the science of occupational therapy.

-Professor Lannin specialises in scientifically rigorous clinical trials that inform the evidence-base of neurorehabilitation, and is best known for her whole-of-pipeline approach to improving clinical care, from phase 2 (pilot, feasibility trials) to phase 4 (implementation) trials.
+Professor Lannin specialises in scientifically rigorous clinical trials that inform the evidence-base of neurorehabilitation, and is best known for her whole-of-pipeline approach to improving clinical care, from phase II (pilot, feasibility trials) to phase IV (implementation) trials.
 She holds a post-graduate certificate in Implementation Science from University of California San Francisco, and works alongside other trialists to plan for rapid translation of their trial findings into everyday clinical care in broader neurological populations (such as epilepsy) and rehabilitation groups (such as chronic respiratory conditions).

 Expertise related to UN Sustainable Development Goals